 The expansion of the Havel waterway in the last century offered optimal conditions for the Zehdenick brickworks.
 Every brickworks had a works harbor or a sheet pile wall on the Havel.
 For more than a century, almost the entire brick production was transported by ship, which is why people still say “Berlin was built from a barge” to this day.
 The original Finow-Maßkahn is still in the museum harbor of the brickworks park and the museum ship Carola from Zehdenick is a prominent guest in Mildenberg during the "Märkisches Dampfspektakel" and "Fascination Technology".

 Follow the saying "Berlin is built from the barge".
 You can see two exhibitions here: In the former firing canal you can find out why it is said that Berlin was built from the barge and how hard the work at the brickworks was.
-Through old documents and state-of-the-art technology, you can experience the history of the Zehdenick brick and tile industry from 1890 to 1960 in fast motion.
+Through old documents and state-of-the-art technology, you can experience the history of the Zehdenick brick industry from 1890 to 1960 in fast motion.